Rule of Law Training

 The Matra Rule of Law Training programme is designed and delivered by the Netherlands Helsinki Committee, Leiden Law School, and The Hague Academy for Local Governance, and is financed by the Ministry of Foreign Affairs of the Netherlands.

-The following training programmes are offered in 2017 and 2018:
+The following training programmes are offered in 2018:

 1. Integrity of civil servants (March 7 – 16, 2018)